anne-marschner/SYDAG/README.md

 ## Installation
 To install SYDAG the user must clone the GitHub repository.
 It is necessary to install React and Next.js in the frontend folder.
-Open a terminal in the IDE of your choice (e.g. VSCode) and navigate to 'SYDAG\frontend'.
-There you need to apply the the following commands:
+Open a terminal in the IDE of your choice (e.g. VSCode) and navigate to 'SYDAG/frontend'.
+There you need to run the the following commands:
 * `npm install --save-exact react@^19.0.0 react-dom@^19.0.0`
 * `npm install --save-exact @types/react@^19.0.0 @types/react-dom@^19.0.0`
 * `npx @next/codemod@canary upgrade latest`
 * `npm install`

-The project uses Docker for fast and easy access.
+The project uses Docker for fast and easy deployment.
 Therefore, users must execute the [Docker Compose file](https://github.com/anne-marschner/SYDAG/blob/main/docker-compose.yml) to build the application on their device.
-Then SYDAG can be started through the Docker environment.
+SYDAG can then be started through the Docker environment.

 ## User Instructions
 The configuration of SYDAG includes several parameters that the user must adjust.
-In the following we give an overview over all of the parameters and their effects on the generation.
-For our explanation we follow the grouping of the parameters in the interface.
+In the following we provide an overview of all parameters and their effects on the generation.
+Our explanation follows the grouping of the parameters in the interface.

 ### Input File
 * **csvFile**: An input relation stored as a CSV file.